A few of the new and old teachers this year in no particular order

 Dublin born Mick O’Brien plays uilleann pipes, whistle and flute.
 Mick began his musical education on the Uilleann pipes in the renowned Thomas Street Pipers Club in Dublin.
 His father Dinny O`Brien, a traditional “box” player, was also a constant source of tunes and inspiration.
 Mick recorded his first LP with his family when he was 13 years old.
 He later joined Na Piobairi Uilleann, an organisation founded to promote piping, where he absorbed hundreds of tunes and refined his technique.

 He performs regularly as a solo artist, with the RTÉ Concert Orchestra, and with the Norwegian groups Vamp, Hanne Krogh, and Secret Garden.
 His playing can be heard on numerous recordings with artists such as The Dubliners, Frankie Gavin and the RTE Concert Orchestra.
 Mick has toured extensively and given master classes throughout Europe and North America.
 His first solo album ‘The May Morning Dew’ (1996) was received with great critical acclaim.
-‘Kitty Lie Over’, Mick’s duet recording with Caoimhín Ó Raghallaigh, is widely regarded as one of the finest recordings of traditional music in recent years, as is the follow up album ‘Deadly Buzz’
+‘Kitty Lie Over’, Mick’s duet recording with Caoimhín Ó Raghallaigh, is widely regarded as one of the finest recordings of traditional music in recent years, as is the follow up album ‘Deadly Buzz’.

-Liz Knowles - Fiddle
+Liz Knowles

 The inimitable Liz Knowles will be teaching fiddle at this year’s Tionol.
 Don’t miss your chance to learn from one of the best!